theupdateframework/taps/tap3.md

           // We can specify the names of multiple roles, each of which is
           // associated with its own keys and a threshold number of keys.
           // However, we can still specify the name of a single role.
-          // Each role continues to use a filename based on its rolename.
           <b>"name": "my_first_delegation",</b>
           "paths": ["/foo/*.pkg"],
           "terminating": false,